wunderlins/protohand/doc/README.txt

     start_minimized
         If set to 1, the program will be launched and minimized into the taskbar. `start_hidden` will overrride this feature.

+    file_must_exist
+        Check if a file exists. if not, the program will exit with exit code 25 and display a custom error message configured in `file_must_exist_error`.

+    file_must_exist_error
+        This is the custom error message which is display to the user if the file in `file_must_exist` is not found.
+You may use HTML in this message.
+Beware: the whole html code must be on one line in the ini file and may not exceed 4000 characters.

 ENVIRONMENT